teddy-bersentes/cooking-plus/README.md

 - Offline access

 ## 🚀 Getting Started
-To get started with the Cook+ API, follow these steps:
+To get started with the Cooking+ API, follow these steps:
 1. Clone the repository
 2. Install the required dependencies using `yarn install`
 3. Set up your Auth0 account and credentials